IslandSQL/IslandSQL/limitations.md

 Why? because `$$custom1);\n   dbms_output.put_line($$` is identified as a PostgreSQL [dollar-quoted string constant](https://www.postgresql.org/docs/16/sql-syntax-lexical.html#SQL-SYNTAX-DOLLAR-QUOTING) by the lexer.

-To solve the problem, the following mechanism are provided:
+To solve the problem, the following mechanisms are provided:

-- Handle predefined inquiry directives  (e.g. `$$plsql_unit`) for generic SQL dialect.
+- Handle predefined inquiry directives (e.g. `$$plsql_unit`) for GENERIC SQL dialect.
-- Detect SQL dialect automatically (which is not always possible).
+- Disable dollar-quoted string constants for ORACLEDB SQL dialect
 - Set SQL dialect explicitly when constructing an IslandSqlDocument.
+- Detect SQL dialect automatically.

-So, if you are using user-defined inquiry directives or PostgreSQL dollar-quoted strings that start with a pre-defined inquiry directive name then you need to [set the dialect explicitly](src/main/java/ch/islandsql/grammar/IslandSqlDocument.java#L107) to avoid parse errors.
+So, if you are using user-defined inquiry directives or PostgreSQL dollar-quoted string constants that start with a pre-defined inquiry directive name then you need to [set the dialect explicitly](src/main/java/ch/islandsql/grammar/IslandSqlDocument.java#L107) to avoid parse errors.